-Establishing an Idaho database of compiled scores lends credibility to the education excellence of homeschool students.
+Establishing an Idaho database of compiled scores lends credibility to the educational excellence of homeschool students.
 Because our scores are so very high, the larger the number of students tested, the more convincing our scores become to both legislators and the public.

 The high test scores of Idaho’s home educators was fundamental to the passage of Idaho’s homeschool law in 2009.
-You participation is encouraged, not only for your own information, but to continue to safeguard our freedoms.
+Your participation is encouraged, not only for your own information, but to continue to safeguard our freedoms.

 Following directions, relaxing under pressure, focusing within large groups, pacing oneself, and completing work in an allotted time are all great skills that can be honed through taking tests.